LimeChain/HCS-Integration-Node/README.md

 # Business Overview
 ## Benefits of synchronizing through HCSIN for the enterprises
 The communication process between two companies normally involves a lot of manual work, paper trail and requires placing a trust factor in one of the participants.
 Naturally, manual processes tend to be slow and error-prone.
-Synchronizing the internal systems of record for the companies allows for the following benefits to be achieved:
+Companies synchronizing their internal systems of record through HCSIN can reap the following benefits:
 ### Instant following of business processes
-With such a synchronization in place employees of enterprise A are no longer required to perform additional actions apart from working in their own system of record (ERP).
+With such a synchronization in place, employees of enterprise A are no longer required to perform additional actions apart from working in their own system of record (ERP).
-Without it, traditionally the employee needs to export the necessary business process artifacts (for example Purchase Order document) and send them through (normally) email.
-This introduces additional places for error and delays the business process execution and hinders automation.
+Without it, traditionally the employee needs to export the necessary business process artifacts (for example a Purchase Order document) and send them via (normally) email.
+This introduces an additional places for error, delays the business process execution and hinders automation.
 With HCSIN these delays can be eliminated and processes can be further automated.
 ### Non-repudiation
 Having the HCSIN system in place ensures non-repudiation through cryptography.
-Agreeing and proving an agreement that certain business process was followed are now governed by cryptographic signatures.
-No longer can one of the parties claim that they have not agreed a certain terms or processes.
-With HCSIN will no longer need to spend countless hours searching for the root of misunderstanding.
+Agreeing and proving an agreement that certain business process was correctly followed, are now governed by cryptographic signatures.
+No longer can one of the parties claim that they have not agreed to a certain terms or processes.
+With HCSIN in place one will no longer need to spend countless hours searching for the root cause of misunderstanding.
 HCSIN - through Hedera Consensus Service - will be able to prove exactly, who, when and what was agreed.
 ### Owning your data
 HCSIN puts the enterprise in complete control of their data.
 Unlike system of synchronization with a centralized element, all the data is transferred on a need-to-know basis - directly between the involved participants.
-Every enterprise runs and operates its own HCSIN and connects it to the necessary other parties.
-As HCSIN becomes part of the enterprise software system all the data is technically and logically contained and stored internally for the organisation.
+Every enterprise runs and operates its own HCSIN and connects it to the necessary other parties HCSINs.
+As HCSIN becomes part of the enterprise software system, all the data is technically and logically contained and stored internally for the organisation.

 ## Technical advancements made possible by HCS
 Hedera Consensus Service enables the HCSIN integration node to hold immutable proof of the business process milestones reached.
 HCS offers the unique blend of: